Slow-rolling down the curvature: a reassessment of the Planck constraints on $\phi^2$ inflation in a closed universe: Methodology and datasets

 \subsection{Re-expressing $\mathcal{P}^c_\zeta$}

-We first expand on how Eq.~\eqref{eq:spec_full} was implemented into the Boltzmann solver \texttt{CAMB}~\cite{Lewis:1999bs, Howlett:2012mh} for the calculation of the observables used in this analysis, namely the temperature, polarisation, and lensing potential spectra of the CMB.
+We first expand on how Eq.~\eqref{eq:spec_full} was implemented into the Boltzmann solver \texttt{CAMB}~\cite{Lewis:1999bs, Howlett:2012mh} for the calculation of the observables used in this analysis, namely the temperature, polarisation, and CMB lensing potential spectra.

 In the flat $\Lambda$CDM model, the mild scale dependence of the primordial power spectrum can be rewritten in the form of a power law:

 which can be used as a parametric approximation of Eq.~\eqref{flatp}.
 Because Eq.~\eqref{eq:power_law} is the mathematical form employed by \texttt{CAMB} to evaluate $\mathcal{P}^f_\zeta$, it would be natural to also re-express Eq.~\eqref{eq:spec_full} in terms of a power law, by calculating what $A_s$ and $n_s$ would look like in our model.
 However, as explained in Sec.~\ref{sec:theory}, this is not trivial due to the strong $k$-dependence of the primordial spectrum in this model.
 We therefore adopt the following strategy to implement Eq.~\eqref{eq:spec_full}.